VongolaGin/Sample-Code-for-MidSW/README.md

 when the totals csv and worked files csv's are generated we proceed to call the bulk insert on these but not before we apply a trash data analyse for prevent redundant data on the table target.
 Then, we call a stored procedure to purify the uploaded data.
-Finally, if all was OK, the files are stored and versioned on a directory which can be compressed and downloaded on a zip.
+Finally, if all was OK, the files are stored and versioned on a directory which can be compressed and downloaded on a zip and the process status is set to finished/completed.

 Note:
 This codes will, obviously, do not work without the proyect context.